Shaganappi Trail North Corridor and HOV Study

 The project team met with representatives from adjacent community associations, business owners and organizations/institutions to share information about the project.
 Feedback from this meeting was considered in the development of preliminary design concepts.

-The project team met with representatives from adjacent community associations, business owners and organizations/institutions to present and gather feedback on the preliminary corridor concepts, and to understand what's important to stakeholders.
+The project team met with representatives from adjacent community associations, business owners and organizations/institutions to present and gather feedback on the preliminary corridor concepts, and to understand what's important to interested parties.
 The same preliminary corridor concepts were presented at the Nov.
 6 open house.

 Public open house #1 - Nov.
 6, 2012 (Review of Preliminary Corridor Concepts)